 Starting a new Midwifery Practice Group (MPG) is a significant undertaking and a major time investment.
-There are countless financial, business, community and professional issues to consider before starting the process and after obtaining Ministry approval for the new clinic.
-While it is almost always midwives who initiate the process, it is also possible for community members to do the work of setting up a midwifery clinic.
+There are countless financial, business, community and professional issues to consider before starting the process, and after obtaining Ministry approval for the new clinic.
 You can always contact the AOM policy department to access individualized guidance and support; you may also want to seek outside accounting/financial assistance with respect to the budgeting process.

 Midwifery is managed by the Ontario Midwifery Program (OMP) of the Ministry of Health.
 It is the job of the OMP to ensure that access to midwifery services is distributed as equitably across the province as possible.
 For this reason, midwives who want to open new clinics must go through the process set up by the OMP.
 Click here for a slide deck developed by the OMP about the approvals process.

 Developing a successful proposal for a new MPG is an involved, complex and time-consuming process.
 A new practice proposal that considers the particular needs of the community, business practice issues and demonstrates strategic thinking and time investment is more likely to receive approval.

 The first step in developing your proposed MPG is to contact your local Transfer Payment Agency (TPA) and ask for a new practice group proposal package.
 The proposal package includes detailed submission guidelines and a budget submission spreadsheet.
 If you are unsure of who the local TPA is, please contact the policy department at the AOM.